Tuesday, January 24, 2017

 As promised, here is the long out-of-print Beau Nasty album I referenced in a post a few days ago.
 This album came out just as the hair band fad of the late 1980s was peaking.
 It went nowhere for a lot of reasons that have been documented elsewhere, but I'll recap here.

 First, this glam metal/hard rock band might have been put together with the idea of cashing in on a trend, and therefore didn't build up a groundswell of support by doing a lot of touring.
-This was important for this scene in the '80s and is what helped bands like Guns N' Roses, Cinderella, and Motley Crue really take off.
+This was an important element of the metal scene in the '80s and is what helped bands like Guns N' Roses, Cinderella, and Motley Crue really take off.

 The other big reason for this record flopping was the band's ridiculous attire on the album cover.
-This has been covered elsewhere, but I'm reluctant to give a link because the last time I put out a link that promoted a music blog not only did I get a nasty comment here, but the guy called me names on his own blog.
+This has been written about elsewhere on the Web, but I'm reluctant to link the blogger that wrote about it, because the last time I promoted a music blog I got a nasty comment from the blog writer here and then the guy called me nasty names on his own blog.
 No good deed goes unpunished, so all good links will go unpublished.
 Use Google if you want more info.

 This album also reminds me why I was never a good rock critic.
 That's because no matter how much I dislike something, I'm reluctant to call it bad.
-The reason why is that I can usually understand why other people like it.
-The sound of this record grates my nerves, particularly the high-pitched screeching of Mark Anthony Fretz.
-But here's the thing: If you like this style of music and enjoy the Axl Rose-Sebastian Bach style of singing, then this record actually isn't bad at all and Fretz is an excellent vocalist for this genre.
+The reason for that is because I can usually understand why other people like it.
+The sound of this record grates my nerves, particularly the high-pitched screeching of lead singer Mark Anthony Fretz.
+But here's the thing: If you like this style of music and enjoy the Axl Rose-Sebastian Bach style of vocalizing, then this record actually isn't bad at all and Fretz is an excellent frontman.